 Dandruff is dry, flaky skin that is made up of dead skin cells.
 These cells fall from the skin and look like white flakes.
 There are two types of dandruff in dogs: dry (seborrhea sicca) and oily (seborrhea oleosa)

-The most common causes of dandruff in dogs include allergic reactions, bacterial infections, yeast infections, parasitic infections, and endocrine disorders such as Cushing’s disease or hypothyroidism.
+The most common causes of dandruff in Dachshunds include allergic reactions, bacterial infections, yeast infections, parasitic infections, and endocrine disorders such as Cushing’s disease or hypothyroidism.

-If you notice your dachshund has dandruff, it is important to consult with a veterinarian to determine the cause and determine the best course of treatment. treating the underlying condition will often clear up dandruff.
+If you notice your dachshund has dandruff, it is essential to consult with a veterinarian to determine the cause and determine the best course of treatment.
+Treating the underlying condition will often clear up dandruff.
 In some cases, additional measures such as shampooing or dietary supplements may be necessary to control the problem.